Return to Listing

 Schools with strong PK-12 programs offer intentional progression from one grade to the next.
 High school programs scaffold and build upon the skills and knowledge gained in middle school, just as middle school did with those of elementary school.

-Switching schools can disrupt that progression because students will have to learn a new structure, expectations, and ways of doing things—from how papers should be formatted to how students are expected to participate in class.
-It takes valuable time to adjust to these differences.
+Switching schools can disrupt that progression as students are forced to learn new structure, expectations, and ways of doing things—from how papers should be formatted to how to navigate online learning systems, to how students are expected to participate in class.
+It takes valuable learning time to adjust to these differences.

-On top of that, the curriculum may have differences in its scope and sequence which means a student could be ahead in some areas and behind in others.
+On top of that, a new curriculum may have differences in its scope and sequence, leading to your student being ahead in some areas and trailing behind in others.

 In contrast, staying in the same school means students aren’t distracted by these kinds of adjustments and can focus their attention on continuing to build on an established foundation.
 This advantage has a compounding effect, boosting both their skills and their confidence as they advance through their academic career into college and beyond.